Lower Teeth Braces: Types, Benefits, and Considerations

 Improved Dental Health

-One of the main advantages of lower-tooth braces is the improvement of oral health.
-Teeth not positioned correctly might result in constricted areas that are challenging to clean, which can accumulate plaque and raise the risk of cavities and gingivitis.
+Teeth not positioned correctly can create tight spaces that are challenging to clean, which can accumulate plaque and raise the risk of cavities and gingivitis.
 Lower tooth straightening can lessen these risks by maintaining good oral hygiene.

 Enhanced Aesthetics